GiGurra/scalego/README.md

 e2.get[Velocity] shouldBe Some(Velocity(7,8))

 // Systems can be treated as mutable.Map's
-// Entities can be thought of as lenses to Options
+// Entities can be thought of as lenses

 ```